opendatainitiative/opendatainitiative.github.io/_posts/2018-03-12-florida-legislation-review.md

 4. Metadata standards will also be part of the XRBL taxonomy.

-5. Annual recommendation and bi-annual discussions to develop those recommendation is not part of this legislation.
-While government financial transparency is the result of this work, the ongoing improvements will likely be through addition legislation and the Chief Financial Officer.
+5. Annual recommendations and bi-annual discussions to develop those recommendations is not part of this legislation.
+While government financial transparency is the result of this work, the ongoing improvements will likely be through additional legislation and the Chief Financial Officer.

 6. See 5